marcodeangelis/intervals/README.md

 ds = [[1,2,4,5],[2,3,5,6]]
 ```

 which has shape `(2,4)`.
-The first dimension has size two, so it will also be parsed as an interval:
+The first dimension has size two, so it can also be parsed as an interval. `intervalise` will turn this structure in an interval vector:

 ```python
 x = intervalise(ds)